Chopinsky/vue-ahead/vue-ahead/docs/guide/api.md

   * `active` _(Boolean)_ -- if this item is activated, _i.e._ when the item has been hovered upon, or when the selection cursor has moved to this item.

-  * `highlightSource` _(String)_ -- if the `highlight` attribute is set to true, this property will contain the search string the user has entried.
+  * `highlightSource` _(String)_ -- if the `highlight` attribute is set to true, this property will contain the search string the user entered.
 The component can decide if they want to use the information to render the component differently (or not).

   * `item` _(Object)_ -- the original item object passed on to the control.
 It will be the same object from the `initOptions` array or from the remote resource.